w01fe/sniper/README.md

 ## Features

-Sniper understands shadow (e.g., test) forms, which behave as weak references, and can also "garbage collect" dead code cycles which might appear live from a local perspective.
+Sniper understands shadow (e.g., test) forms, which behave as weak references, and can also identify dead code cycles (a calls b, b calls a, nothing else calls either) which might appear live from a local perspective.

 When you delete a form, if there are dependents such as shadow forms or forms involved in a reference cycle, sniper walks you through removing this collateral damage as well.